All Posts are related to my research on Web2.0 Tools and links to innovative uses in education.

 Post 21: Building a Blog (Step by Step)

-Let's begin by viewing a great little video titled "What's all the hype about Blogging?
+Let's begin by viewing a great little video titled "Blogs in Plain English?

 Creating a blog is pretty simple.
 The following steps include some great tutorials (short videos, annotated illustrations, and step-by-step instructions).
 One can cut to the chase and create a Blog in 3 minutes.
 However, if you are new to Blogging then it is wise to walk through the following steps: